Restless Chipotle

 • Add a tablespoon or so of orange or lemon zest.

 • No buttermilk?
-Here are some substitutes including instructions for making your own buttermilk from a starter.
+Learn how to make buttermilk including instructions for making your own from a starter.

 • You can also substitute sour cream for the buttermilk.
 For each cup of buttermilk use ¾ cup sour cream plus ¼ cup milk.